sf105/sttp-book/chapters/intelligent-testing/mutation-testing.md

 1. Search-based software testing
 1. Combinatorial testing

+{% hint style='working' %}
-{% set todo = "We need to develop more exercises for this chapter" %}
+We need to develop more exercises for this chapter
-{% include "/includes/todo.md" %}
+{% endhint %}